-Personally I would be going down the Teams route here for virtual events, as this is often the easiest way for presenter to join and present and doesn’t need lots of additional setup unlike OBS.
+Personally, I would be going down the Teams route here for virtual events, as this is often the easiest way for the presenter to join and present and doesn’t need lots of additional setup, unlike OBS.

 However if like myself you enjoy the networking side of things at a user group then what does the ideal venue look like to me.

 There are a few avenues that I would try and go down first of all before looking for a venue elsewhere and these would include

 - Checking with your employer if they had a venue space that could be used at all

 - Checking with other people that you know locally to see if their employers have an event space available.

 - Checking with local libraries, schools, colleges & universities

 - Reach out to other local user groups to see if the venue they use could also be available for you to use as well.

 - Reach out to any local Microsoft contacts that you may have.